-"I'd love to see us not warehouse our elders...I would really love to see communities where neighborhoods are more integrated -and the housing is integrated."
+"I'd love to see us not warehouse our elders... to see communities where neighborhoods are more integrated-and the housing is integrated."

-"15 years from now, we're going to look back on this moment and go, what in the Name of God were we thinking (in targeting, separating people by age)?
-Because... if you look at the new models, what we're really talking about is going back to old-fashioned neighborhoods."
+"Fifteen years from now, we're going to look back on this moment and go, 'What in the Name of God were we thinking [in separating people by age]?'
+Because...if you look at the new models, what we're really talking about is going back to old-fashioned neighborhoods."

-The discussion of housing inevitably uncovered the desire for participants' living situations to provide a sense of home, community and connection.
-Many spoke of neighborliness and vibrant neighborhoods where residents shared a sense of connection to one another and had various mechanisms by which they come together and/or share information (e.g. neighborhood block party, email connection).
+The discussion of housing inevitably uncovered the desire for participants' living situations to provide a sense of home, community, and connection.
+Many spoke of neighborliness and vibrant neighborhoods where residents shared a sense of connection to one another and had various mechanisms by which they come together and/or share information (e.g., neighborhood block party, email connection).

-"One of the reasons I love where I live is that my neighborhood is a real neighborhood...there's a real sense of community....I know that there are lots of people who know my comings and goings and that I have dinner with, and they pop in for a drink."
+"One of the reasons I love where I live is that my neighborhood is a real neighborhood...there's a real sense of community...I know that there are lots of people who know my comings and goings and that I have dinner with, and they pop in."

-"...we've developed a culture that's moved away from this (neighborhoods), so I don't know how easy or possible it is to do now...if we're able to walk out our door and have a local grocery store and a little place where we get food...if we could have neighborhood economics...to create relationships.
+"...[W]e've developed a culture that's moved away from this [neighborhoods], so I don't know how easy or possible it is to do now...if we're able to walk out our door and have a local grocery store and a little place where we get food... to create relationships.
 And we need places where people can sit and visit."

 "I know this is idealist.
 I'd really love to see things less about centers and more about neighborhoods.
-I mean like are we aware of the people in our neighborhoods who might need help shoveling out their driveway?
-Can we offer every once in a while?"
+I mean, like are we aware of the people in our neighborhoods who might need help shoveling out their driveway?"

-Participants also mentioned neighborhood in the context of local economics and the desire to be close to shops/services not only for goods and services but also for the informal connections that can be made.
+Participants also mentioned neighborhood in the context of local economics and the desire to be close to shops/services not only for goods and services, but also for the informal connections that can be made.

-Mobility & Accessibility
+Mobility and Accessibility

 Mobility is critical to accessing community resources and services and to remaining engaged in community life.
-Participants expressed frustration when confronted with limited mobility and transportation as it leads to loss of independence and isolation.
+Participants expressed frustration when confronted with limited mobility and transportation, as it leads to loss of independence and isolation.